How to Keep Weight Off: Top Strategies and Tips

-If you’re heading toward the finish line on my Bone Broth Diet or 10-Day Belly Slimdown, congratulations!
+If you’re heading toward the finish line on my Bone Broth Diet, 10-Day Belly Slimdown, or Cleanse and Reset, congratulations!
 You now have all the tools you need to take back control of your eating habits, your weight, and ultimately your health.

 The secret to doing this is to SUPERCHARGE your health by building a better body, cell by cell.
 This will give you almost effortless control over your weight.

 Building a better body cell-by-cell means that you’re going to eat with the primary purpose of fueling your cells with the most nutritious foods and eliminating the most toxic foods.
 When you do this, your body will no longer need to struggle to nourish and protect your cells.

 Luckily, you can now add in (over time, and in moderation) some of the foods I asked you to remove on the Bone Broth Diet or the 10-Day Belly Slimdown.
 Here are some of my super-nutritious favorites:

 - Fruits like apples, pears, pineapples, and bananas (usually only half a banana at a time)

 - Sprouted grains

 - Root vegetables like butternut and spaghetti squash, sweet potatoes, carrots, parsnips, and beets

 - Kombucha (Kevita’s is my favorite brand) and coconut-milk kefir

 Of course, as you add in new foods, keep drinking your bone broth and taking your collagen supplements!
 These will help you stay slim, support your gut health, and give you that wonderful bonus of beautiful skin.